WordPress/test-handbook/contributor-day.md

 Perhaps the biggest challenge faced by new contributors is preparing a test environment.
 If you would like to test patches and PRs directly during Contributor Day, it is **highly recommended** that you set things up at home *before* the event.

 <div class="callout callout-tip">
 Tip: Wifi at the venue during a busy Contributor Day can be slow and unreliable, and configuring your laptop can take a lot (if not all) of your time.
-Don't wait to fork the ['wordpress-develop' repository](https://github.com/WordPress/wordpress-develop) or [download Docker](https://docs.docker.com/get-docker/) at the event, as this drain on bandwidth also impacts other contributors.
+Don't wait to fork the <a href="https://github.com/WordPress/wordpress-develop">wordpress-develop repository</a> or <a href="https://docs.docker.com/get-docker/">download Docker</a> at the event, as this drain on bandwidth also impacts other contributors.
 </div>

 Differences between operating systems and personal workflows make environment configuration beyond the scope of this article, but here are some links to get started on a local test/dev environment: